 Although each Salvation Army territory is governed according to the laws and regulations of the country or countries in which it is established, there is an authority handed down to the appointed leader of each territory from the General of The Salvation Army whose office is International Headquarters in London.

 For Salvation Army administrative and leadership purposes, the United Kingdom Territory with the Republic of Ireland (UKI) is one territory.
-For more information see:
+For more information see our fundraising explained.

 In the United Kingdom and Republic of Ireland, The Salvation Army has approximately: